EnsembleLink: Accurate Record Linkage Without Training Data: Conclusion

 \section{Conclusion}

 I present EnsembleLink, a record linkage method combining ensemble retrieval with cross-encoder reranking that outperforms existing methods without any training labels.
-EnsembleLink outperforms existing methods such as fastLink and fuzzylink on most tasks across four benchmarks spanning cities, persons, organizations, and multilingual political parties.
-For multilingual matching requiring world knowledge, an optional LLM reranking stage matches methods that require extensive labels.
+EnsembleLink outperforms existing methods such as fastLink and fuzzylink across four benchmarks spanning cities, persons, organizations, and multilingual political parties.
+For tasks with hierarchical structure, fuzzy blocking on a grouping variable like country can further improve accuracy by constraining the search space without requiring exact matches on the blocking variable.
 On the DBLP-Scholar benchmark, EnsembleLink exceeds fully supervised methods that require thousands of training examples.

 Unlike supervised approaches requiring extensive labeled data and LLM API access, EnsembleLink works immediately on new domains without any labels.
 Pre-trained cross-encoders transfer effectively to record linkage tasks, capturing semantic similarity and character-level patterns that generalize across domains.
 The retrieve-and-rerank paradigm adapted from information retrieval provides an effective framework for record linkage that balances computational efficiency with matching accuracy.